pakrym/pipelines/pipelines.md

 ### What is it?

+System.IO.Pipelines is a library that is designed for doing high performance IO in .NET.
+It's new in .NET Core 2.1 and is a netstandard library that works on all .NET platforms.

 Let's start with a simple problem.
 We want to write a TCP server that receives line based messages from a client.
 The typical code you would write in .NET today looks something like this: